 Can I have more than one SIPP?

 Self-invested personal pensions, or SIPPs, can be a good option for those looking for pension flexibility, choice and control.
-For some people, splitting their pension funds across more than one SIPP can seem an appealing way to boost those benefits.
-But doing so can also add complexity and, potentially, cost to the task of managing your pensions.
-Read on to find out more about the advantages and disadvantages of opening more than one SIPP.
+For some people, splitting your pension funds across more than one SIPP can seem an appealing way to boost those benefits.

 What is a SIPP?